clemsonciti/workshop-palmetto/_episodes/04-storage.md

 objectives:
 - home directory, scratch space
 keypoints:
-- "users get 100 Gb of backed-up storage in their home directories"
+- "users get 100 GB of backed-up storage in their home directories"
-- "they also have access to more than 2 Pb of scratch storage"
+- "they also have access to more than 2 PB of scratch storage"
-- "scratch storage is not backed up, and files left unused for 1 month are deleted"
+- "scratch storage is not backed up, and files left unused for 4 months are deleted"
 ---

-Every Palmetto user gets 100 Gb of storage space; this storage is backed up at the end of every day, and the backup is kept for 42 days.
+Every Palmetto user gets 100 GB of storage space; this storage is backed up at the end of every day, and the backup is kept for 42 days.
 So if you accidentally delete a file that was created more than a day ago, we might be able to restore it.
 This storage is called *home directory*.

 To see how much space you have left in your home directory, please type: